Social Security Disability

 SSDI Denied Claims

-Our team strives to get your case resolved as quickly as possible, because he knows the financial strain that a disability can cause when you are not receiving social security benefits.
-He will work with you throughout the entirety of the case, gathering the evidence and/or witnesses needed for your success.
+Our team strives to get your case resolved as quickly as possible, because we know the financial strain that a disability can cause when you are not receiving social security benefits.

-Generally, claimants go through a three-step process.
-Initial application, reconsideration and hearing.
-Currently, the Columbia SSA office decides an initial application in about 4 – 6 months.
-If denied, you will have 60 days to file your first appeal, a request for reconsideration.
-A decision on the first appeal takes approximately 2 – 6 months.
-If you are denied at the reconsideration, then, a request for a hearing before an administrative law judge is filed.
-It take about 6 – 9 months before the hearing is set.
-Other jurisdictions in South Carolina vary in times between stages.
+Generally, claimants go through a three-step process – initial application, reconsideration and hearing.
+Currently, the Columbia SSA office decides an initial application in about 18 months.
+If denied, you will have 60 days to file your first appeal, called a request for reconsideration.
+A decision on the first appeal takes approximately 12 – 24 months.
+If your benefits are denied at the reconsideration, then a request for a disability hearing before an administrative law judge is filed.
+It takes about 4 – 6 months before the hearing is set.
+Other jurisdictions in South Carolina may vary in times between stages.

-How are the amount of my benefits determined?
+How are the amounts of my benefits determined?

 What does SSA consider in determining whether I should be approved for benefits?

-SSA will consider your age, work history, educational background along with medical evidence in their evaluation of your application for disability benefits.
-During our initial meeting, we go over your work history and educational background.
-Then we examine the medical evidence you have.
+SSA will consider your age, work history, educational background, and medical evidence in their evaluation of your application for disability benefits.
+During our initial meeting, we go over your work history, educational background, and medical documentation.
 Simply put, do your medical records adequately show your physical or mental limitations that prevent you from performing substantial gainful activity or working full-time?
-If not, we will go over some of your options in developing medical evidence.
+If not, we will help you to develop and present your medical evidence to best support your claim for benefits.

 What are the fees charged by an attorney in a disability case?